Fredrik Jensen (soldier)

 Jensen was sentenced to three months in jail under the legal purge in Norway after World War II, and was also sentenced to a loss of citizen's rights for ten years.
 After having served his prison sentence, he settled down in Sweden as a foreman and had great success in fabrication machinery.
 He later lived in Málaga in Spain.
+In 1994, Jensen was on a business trip in the United States.
+After his name appeared on a list of suspected war criminals, he was arrested and deported.

 In June 2007, the Spanish press revealed possible contacts with the war criminal Aribert Heim.
 Jensen denied the accusation.